“Composition is a discipline; it forces us to think.

 If you’re, say, the Pope, feel free to pontificate (the verb was named for you, after all) and address the masses with all the eloquent turns of phrase you can manage.

-It’s nice to think that crowds are huddled around a computer screen raising a toast to our just-published post, but that doesn’t happen.
-Not even to Brian Clark.
+It’s nice to think that crowds are huddled around a computer screen raising a toast to your just-published post, but that doesn’t happen.

 In order to communicate with this single reader, you’ve got to organize your thoughts before you send them on the journey from your mind to your reader’s mind.